 Custom Styles for TinyMCE

-Custom CSS can be used in conjunction with the TinyMCE content editor.
-There are two primary uses for this: populating the “Style” dropdowns in the TinyMCE interface, and applying your own visual styling to the WYSIWYG display.
+Custom CSS can be used in conjunction with the TinyMCE content editor in the CMS.
+There are two advantages of doing this: one, to populate the TinyMCE "Style" dropdown with custom classes, and two, to apply visual styling to the WYSIWYG display, to more closely match the live site.

-This is done by adding a file called editor.css to your site’s media folder (as specified in the site settings).
-This file should not be uploaded using the media manager, but simply using FTP.
+This is done by adding a file called editor.css to your site's media folder (as specified in the settings at Admin > File Transferring).
+The file can be added there directly via FTP.

 Populating the Style dropdowns

-Any classes you define in editor.css will be available in TinyMCE’s various style dropdowns as styles that can be applied to highlighted text.
-If you highlight an entire block level element, TinyMCE will add class=”whatever” to the block level element.
-If you highlight a small portion of text, it will wrap the text in span elements and give the class to that.
+Any classes you define in editor.css will be available in TinyMCE's Style dropdown as styles that can be applied to highlighted text.
+If you highlight an entire block level element, TinyMCE will add class="example" to the block level element.
+If you highlight a small portion of text, it will wrap the text with <span class="example">.

 Applying visual style to the WYSIWYG display

-Any elements you specify styles for in editor.css will display using those styles in the TinyMCE display.
-If you are adapting editor.css from the site’s stylesheet, be sure to edit out any div selectors.
+Any elements you add styles to in editor.css will display using those styles in the TinyMCE display.
+If you are adapting editor.css from the site's stylesheet, be sure to leave out any parent selectors.
 For example, do not use:

 But rather use:

-Note that editor.css is not automatically linked in the frontend.
-Any styles you define in editor.css must also be defined your site templates (either by copying the styles to the main stylesheet or linking to editor.css).
+Note that editor.css only styles TinyMCE.
+Any styles you define in editor.css must also be defined in your site templates to apply to your site.